camaraproject/Governance/documentation/MeetingMinutes/TSC/TSC-2023-09-07-Meeting-Minutes.md

       * (**Action**) CAMARA Admins to create the sub project repository
       * Next TSC meeting will nominate the (list of) initial maintainers officially
     * KYC Fill: No objection - Go
-      * TSC proposal is to have separate API but tackled in a same sub project WG within a same API family - Toshi as API proposal owner agreed.
+      * TSC proposal is to have separate API but tackled in same sub project within a same API family as KYC Match  - Toshi as API proposal owner agreed.
       * (**Action**) API family supporters or API backlog team have to provide a name for this WG (like "Customer Data Information" as suggested by Herbert)
       * (**Action**) API Backlog WG to request supporting companies to propose their maintainers for the sub project
       * (**Action**) TSC participants to propose optional additional initial maintainers